SymphonyQL/SymphonyQL/docs/installation.md

 custom_edit_url: https://github.com/SymphonyQL/SymphonyQL/edit/master/docs/installation.md
 ---

-SymphonyQL only supports Scala3 and Java21.
+SymphonyQL currently only supports **Scala3** and **Java21**, but can be extended to other versions.

-`io.github.jxnu-liguobin` is a temporary groupId used for artifact publishing.
+`io.github.jxnu-liguobin` is a temporary location used for artifact publishing.

 ## Installation using SBT